History of St. Alphonsus Church and School

 Summer 1889—First Harvest Home Picnic, later called the Harvest Home Dinner, is held after the harvest of crops.
 This tradition continues today.

-1889—The parish school is constructed as a one-room frame building located where the statue of the Blessed Mother now faces the driveway.
+1889—The parish school is constructed as a one-room frame building located close to where the main entrance to the school is located now.
 The school is later moved behind the church and another room is added.

 1897—The Sisters of Divine Providence are the first religious order to staff the two-room schoolhouse.
 They remain until the summer of 1934 when the Sisters of Saint Francis staff the school.